teejaydub/words/README.md

   `===ri== 1an2`

 does the same.
+That is, '=' is like '.' but forms a group of consecutive letters.

   `===ri~~ 1an23 3w=m`

-does the same, and also requires the last letter of both the first and second words to be the first letter of the third, which then has a 'd' and two more letters.
+does the same, and also requires the last letter of both the first and second words to be the first letter of the third, which then has a 'w' and two more letters, the last of which is 'm'.

-  `==ri~~ 2ef* 1ie`
+  `==ri~~ 2e(.)\2[aeiou]+ 1ie`

-shows six-letter words with 'ri' in the middle, where the second-to-last letter starts the next word, which then has 'ef' and anything else of any length, and the third word starts with the same letter as the second, followed by 'ie'.
+shows six-letter words with 'ri' in the middle, where the second-to-last letter starts the next word, which then has 'e', two doubled letters, and then one or more vowels, and the third word starts with the same letter as the second, followed by 'ie'.
+This illustarates that you can use any regular expression features.

   `A=LE 1AK=~ c=wa3=`